Ex-FBI agent on Armstrong: Anyone who helped is ‘on the hook’ - NewsBreak

 Armstrong, who reportedly had a bandage on her face and bruising under her eyes when she was apprehended, claimed the injury was caused by a surfing accident.
 But Coffindaffer said she thinks it’s “very possible” the bruising was caused by a plastic surgery procedure to further obscure her identity.

-Armstrong’s actions — making travel plans, obtaining fake documentation, etc. — likely took “a couple of weeks, minimally, to plan,” Coffindaffer added.Cyclist love triangle suspect could be using sister’s name
+Armstrong’s actions — making travel plans, obtaining fake documentation, etc. — likely took “a couple of weeks, minimally, to plan,” Coffindaffer added.Lifetime movie on murder of Gabby Petito now filming

 Armstrong was captured at a Costa Rica hostel Wednesday, more than six weeks after the murder of Moriah Wilson on May 11.
 Wilson, a pro cyclist, was shot and killed at a home in east Austin.
 Wilson is originally from Vermont.